Spawn Guide • Exact Intent Page

 What to Do After You Catch Dreepy

-If you are not sure how to build around it, keep things simple: train Dreepy, cover its weaknesses, and let the evolution line do the rest.
+If you are not sure how to build around it, keep things simple: level Dreepy, cover its weaknesses, and let the evolution line do the heavy lifting.

 FAQ